SrijanSriv211/AOs/README.md

 $ "path\to\dir"
 ```

-AOs follows the same string handling conventions as in any programming language.
+AOs follows the same string handling conventions as in C#.

 ***